ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Processes.md

 Some memory must also be allocated for the program's stack and heap.

 #### fork()
 fork is called to create a new process.
-It provides
+It provides a new process ID (PID).

 ### Process States
 Processes can be in one of three simplified states: